saas786/WordPress-Theme-Settings-Customizer-Boilerplate/README.md

 WordPress Theme Settings and Customizer Boilerplate
 =================================================

-WordPress theme settings and theme customizer boilerplate
+Functional, but still not 100% done.

+The idea is to be able to change the options that show in theme settings page and theme customizer simply by changing contents of two arrays in get-options.php file.